Fally Ipupa

 In 2013, Ipupa won the Trace Urban Music Award for Best African Artist and was signed to the French record label AZ by Julien Creuzard.
 Following Creuzard's departure from AZ to establish Elektra France in May 2016, Ipupa joined the new label.
-His fourth studio album, Tokooos, yielded his highest commercial success and was certified platinum by SNEP, making him one of the first Kinshasa-based Congolese solo artists to achieve that honor.
-Tokooos also peaked at number five on the French iTunes chart.
-His fifth studio album, Control, released in November 2018, debuted at No. 10 on the French iTunes chart, while the single "Canne à sucre" became the first Congolese song by a Kinshasa-based artist to enter SNEP's top 200 most downloaded singles in France, reaching No. 91.
-Ipupa released his sixth studio album, Tokooos II, in December 2020, followed by Tokooos II Gold on 25 February 2022.
-On 16 December that year, he published his seventh studio album, Formule 7, which amassed over three million streams on Spotify within 24 hours and was certified gold by SNEP.
+His fourth studio album, Tokooos, yielded his highest commercial success and was certified gold by SNEP, making him one of the first Kinshasa-based Congolese solo artists to achieve that honor.
+Tokooos was also certified platinum by the Centre National de la Musique and sextuple diamond by Africa Music & Charts.
+His fifth studio album, Control, followed in November 2018 and was certified quadruple diamond by Africa Music & Charts.
+Tokooos II followed in December 2020 and received the same quadruple diamond certification, with Tokooos II Gold released on 25 February 2022.
+His seventh studio album, Formule 7, was released in December 2022 and received platinum certification from the Centre National de la Musique as well as 3× diamond certification from Africa Music & Charts.
+His eighth studio album, XX, was released as a two-part project, with the first installment, also titled XX, issued on 17 April 2026, followed by the second installment, XX : Délirium, on 18 September.
+The first installment topped the SNEP Top Albums chart, making Ipupa the first African artist to achieve the feat.

 In 2014, Forbes ranked Ipupa as the sixth richest African musician, and Jeune Afrique named him one of the fifty most influential African artists in 2018.
 He is the most-streamed French-speaking artist on Boomplay and the most-followed Congolese artist on Facebook, Instagram, and YouTube.
 In July 2025, he topped Billboard France's ranking of the most-streamed Congolese artists whose careers originated in either the DRC or the Republic of the Congo.
 Ipupa is also known for his humanitarian work: he is the founder of the Fally Ipupa Foundation, which provides aid to marginalized groups in the Democratic Republic of the Congo, including victims of sexual violence and disease, as well as orphans.